openshift/training/beta-2-setup.md

 https://github.com/openshift/origin/pull/1074**

 ## Your First Application
-At this point you have a sufficiently-functional V3 OpenShift environment.
+At this point you essentially have a sufficiently-functional V3 OpenShift environment.
 It is now time to create the classic "Hello World" application using some sample code.
 But, first, some housekeeping.

 ### "Resources"
 There are a number of different resource types in OpenShift 3, and, essentially,